HiPerCoRe/KTT/README.md

 of the API.
 All tutorials are available for both OpenCL and CUDA back-ends.
 Tutorials assume that reader has some knowledge about C++ and GPU programming.
 List of currently available tutorials:

-* `compute_api_info`: tutorial focused on retrieving information about compute API platforms and devices through KTT API
+* `compute_api_info`: Tutorial covers retrieving information about compute API platforms and devices through KTT API.
-* `running_kernel`: tutorial focused on running simple kernel with KTT library
+* `running_kernel`: Tutorial covers running simple kernel with KTT library and retrieving output.
+* `tuning_kernel_simple`: Tutorial covers simple kernel tuning using small number of tuning parameters and reference class to ensure correctness of computation.

 Examples
 --------